theo1022/theo1022/README.md

 - 👋 Hi, I’m @theo1022(they/them)
-- 👀 I’m interested in gaming, fandom, and problem solving
+- 👀 I’m interested in programing, problem solving, gaming, and have an unnecessary large amount of knowledge about Pokemon
 - 🌱 I’m currently learning .net development(student)

 <!---